Note: Prof. Ho accepted a faculty position at Georgia Tech; the Space Systems Optimization Laboratory will move to

 Director: Prof. Koki Ho

-Dr. Koki Ho is an assistant professor at the Department of Aerospace Engineering of University of Illinois at Urbana-Champaign (UIUC).
-Prior to that, Dr. Ho was a research assistant professor at University of Illinois at Urbana-Champaign (UIUC) and a visiting researcher at NASA Jet Propulsion Laboratory.
-Dr. Ho is also the Chair of AIAA Space Logistics Technical Committee as well as an AIAA member, an ASME member, and an INFORMS member.
+Dr. Koki Ho is an assistant professor at the Department of Aerospace Engineering of the University of Illinois at Urbana-Champaign (UIUC).
+Prior to that, Dr. Ho was a research assistant professor at the University of Illinois at Urbana-Champaign (UIUC) and a visiting researcher at NASA Jet Propulsion Laboratory.
+Dr. Ho is also the Chair of the AIAA Space Logistics Technical Committee.

-Dr. Ho received his Ph.D. degree in the Strategic Engineering Research Group at the Department of Aeronautics and Astronautics of Massachusetts Institute of Technology (MIT) in 2015.
+Dr. Ho received his Ph.D. degree in the Strategic Engineering Research Group at the Department of Aeronautics and Astronautics of the Massachusetts Institute of Technology (MIT) in 2015.
 Dr. Ho received his Bachelor’s and Master’s degrees in the Intelligent Space Systems Laboratory at the Department of Aeronautics and Astronautics of the University of Tokyo in 2009 and 2011 respectively.

 Dr. Ho’s PhD research developed a dynamic network optimization methodology for interplanetary supply chain management.
 The developed method performs high-level lifecycle optimization of space mission sequences and find an optimal space transportation architecture considering its technology trades over time.
 The application cases include human Mars and Asteroid exploration.

 Dr. Ho has multiple flight project experiences including a small satellite Nano-JASMINE at the University of Tokyo, and a mercury spacecraft Bepi-Colombo when he interned at Airbus Defense and Space (formally EADS-Astrium) in Germany from September 2010 to March 2011.